 - Portraits using off-camera flash.
 Trust us on this one, if you don’t mind braving the cold and taking 10 minutes out once the evening is in full swing we can get some beautiful night-time portraits, we promise they will be worth it.

-With moody skies and mist settling over our English countryside, winter weddings can make for truly beautiful photographs so don’t be put off to step outside of wedding season when you’re planning your big day.
+With moody skies and mist settling over our English countryside, winter weddings can make for truly beautiful photographs so don’t be put off stepping outside wedding season when you’re planning your big day.